jakunut453/PasswordManagerAPI/README.md

 # Password Manager API
 An api made with nodejs for an password manager application.
-Using express and mysql.
-All passwords are encrypted using the AES encryption from the crypto-js library
+Uses express and mysql for the database.
+All passwords are encrypted using the AES encryption using the crypto-js library

 ### Installation